NCAR/hotfilm/README.md

 Exception: EOFException: hotfilm_20230629_203645.dat: open: EOF
 ```

-Sample 501 has 5 variables:
+Sample 501 has 6 variables:

-- PPS count: latest counter value for the PPS DIO channel.
+- **PPS count**: latest counter value for the PPS DIO channel.
 This will be 0 if
   no PPS pulses have been ever counted by the LabJack.
 It should normally
   increment by one for each sample.
-- PPS index (aka step): index of the counter change (PPS pulse) in the scans
+- **PPS step**: index into the 1-second sample at which the PPS pulse counter
-  in the 1-second sample, from 0 to 1999.
-If -1, then no change in the PPS
+  changes (steps), from 0 to 1999.
+If -1, then no change in the PPS counter
-  counter was detected in this sample, so the time tags were not adjusted to
+  was detected in this sample, so the time tags were not adjusted to
   synchronize with the PPS time.
-- Device scan backlog: scans left in the device buffer after the last read;
+- **Device scan backlog**: scans left in the device buffer after the last
-  should be near zero and not increasing.
+  read; should be near zero and not increasing.
-- Host scan backlog: scans still in the host-side buffer; should be near zero
+- **Host scan backlog**: scans still in the host-side buffer; should be near
-  and not increasing.
+  zero and not increasing.
-- Time of last read in ms: this should be close to 500 ms.  The stream is
+- **Time of last read in ms**: this should be close to 500 ms.  The stream is
   configured to read half a second of samples at a time.
 So the time spent in
   the read call should be mostly waiting for a half-second of scans to fill
-  up, or about 500 ms.  If it gets small then the host sample writing has
+  up, or about 500 ms.  If it gets small then the host scan reading has fallen
-  fallen behind and is catching up.
-If it gets large then the reads from the
+  behind the LabJackM library buffer and is catching up.
+If it gets large
-  device are being delayed, such as by network congestion or delays in the LJM
+  then the reads from the device are being delayed, such as by network
-  library itself.
+  congestion or delays in the LJM library itself.
+- **Timetag to system time**: This is the difference in microseconds from the
+  sample time to the system time used to derive the sample time.
+When a PPS
+  counter change is detected in a scan, the sample time is computed according
+  to the PPS step and the current system time.
+(See [Time
+  Tagging](#time-tagging).)
+If the step happens in the second scan of a
+  sample, meaning the PPS step index is 1000-1999, then the offset should be
+  close to 1 second, or 1e6 microseconds.
+Otherwise, when the step happens in
+  the first scan, then the offset should be close to half a second, or 5e5
+  microseconds.

-Samples 510-513 are the avg/min/max for channels 0-3 over the full second of
+Samples 510-513 are the mean/min/max for channels 0-3 over the full second of
 data in the corresponding samples 520-523.

 Showing stats on any of the samples can indicate if there are any